-Shared Services
+ICT Services

-The five common strategic elements presented in the graphic opposite have proven to provide a strong foundation for shared ICT service delivery.
-All three organisations are now at a similar maturity level in relation to the strategic delivery of each of these five common strategic elements.
+The five strategic elements presented in the graphic opposite have proven to provide a strong foundation for ICT service delivery.
+All three organisations are now at a similar maturity level in relation to the strategic delivery of each of these five strategic elements.

-The common ICT strategy document that follows has been developed following consultation across the entire partnership and will further promote and support good customer services along with a culture of agile and flexible working arrangements for employees and members.
+The ICT strategy document that follows has been developed following consultation and will further promote and support good customer services along with a culture of agile and flexible working arrangements for employees and members.